UnifiedPaymentSolutions/woocommerce-payment-gateway-everypay/README.md

 EveryPay has support for English and Estonian included, additional translations can be added by translating .pot file found in `langugages` directory or with WPML's String Translation.

 ## Changelog ##

+# 1.0.4 #
+* Latest wp version compatibility tested

+# 1.0.3 #
+* Fixed some PHP 5.3 compatibility issues

+# 1.0.2 #
+* Removed border from iFrame payment form
+* Added extra validation for admin settings
+* Moved dimmed background so that it wouldn't block iFrame

+# 1.0.1 #
+* Payment status return value changed from 'transaction_result' to 'payment_state'
+* Successful payment state changed from 'completed' to 'settled'
+* Timestamp check gives a 60 second leeway to account for differences in server clock settings between the payment gateway and website host

 # 1.0.0 #
 * first public version in WP.org plugin directory